Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Exponential Random Graphs Models

-The beta model discussed in Section \ref{sec:beta_model_intro} suffers from an identification issue.
+The beta model is often used when the degree heterogeneity is expected to play a prominent role in explaining the presence or absence of links.
+It is worth noticing that the static version of the beta model, in the directed case, is not identified.
 Indeed, the probabilities remain unchanged after the application of the following transformation

-The issue can be tackled by choosing one identification restriction that eliminates the possibility to shift all parameters by an arbitrary constant.
+The issue can be tackled \citep{yan2016asymptotics} by choosing one identification restriction that eliminates the possibility of shifting all parameters by an arbitrary constant.
+This is essential to compare the parameter values estimated for the same network at different times.
 In all our investigations, both the numerical simulations and the empirical applications, we enforce the following condition:

-It is worth noticing that alternative choices are available, e.g. $\sum_i \ibinpar = 0$ or $ \obinpar_i = 0$.
-However, and most importantly, the results presented in the paper do not change significantly when the identification condition changes.